karpathy/researchlei/Readme.md

 1. view library: open `client/index.html`
 2. follow instructions in interface to download any specific paper of interest, or goto 0. to add a custom new paper

+#### FAQ
+Q: Microsoft Academic Search is sparser than Google Scholar, especially on very recent work.
+Could you use Scholar instead?
+A: No. Google Scholar does not provide API that allows you to easily download their structured data.
+It is possible to scrape the HTML manually, but they aggressively throttle your requests.
+Even if you could, they don't provide as much data.
+For example, they don't provide references, abstracts, etc. Or if there are more than a few authors on a paper, they simply write "..." and refer you to a publisher's page for the paper.
+I wish Google Scholar was as cool as Microsoft Academic Search.
+However, I've written MAS about this issue and they told me that they are actively working to index more papers and that we should all stay tuned.
+Lets hope for the best.

 #### Licence

 BSD licence